-4.2.3 Task 3: Follow Start-up and Shut-down Work Practices and Procedures
+4.2.3 Task 3: Follow Start-up and Shut-down Work Practices and Procedures first fire fuel for testing or other pre-start-up purposes because such firing of fuel does not represent normal operation of the unit.

 This Task applies to large boilers and process heaters that are subject to emission limits (Units that combust Coal, Biomass, Gas 2, and Liquid Fuel that are not Limited Use).